jwp/git-select/README.md

 ### Defects

 - Limited argument parsing; no --help.
-- Cache is currently permanent. (rm -rf ~/.git-select-cache)
-- Per-commit shallow clones.
+- Per-commit shallow clones; no sharing with persistent cache.
 - No tests.
 - Shell was probably sufficient.